2020–21 Arsenal F.C. season: March

 On 11 March, Arsenal faced Olympiacos in the first leg of their Europa League round of 16 match.
 For the second straight Europa League match, the game took place at the Karaiskakis Stadium, Olympiacos' home ground.
 Arsenal came closing to scoring early, as a Pierre-Emerick Aubameyang header from a Héctor Bellerín cross in the sixth minute deflected off of former Arsenal defender Sokratis' shoulder and was punched onto the crossbar by José Sá before the goalkeeper scrambled to his feet to collect the ball safely.
 Arsenal dominated the first half, and their pressure finally paid off in the 34th minute.
 As Olympiacos tried to play out of the back, several Arsenal players pushed forward in the high press, eventually causing a pass to be intercepted by Thomas Partey.
 Partey immediately passed it to Martin Ødegaard, who had several yards of space to run into before he fired a shot from outside the box.
 Though the shot was quite central and Sá managed to get a hand to it, the power of the shot carried it over Sá and in for Ødegaard's first Arsenal goal.
-Several minutes later, Arsenal nearly made the same mistake; as David Luiz tried to pass out of the back, the pressing Giorgos Masouras blocked the ball before curling a shot high and wide of the far post.
+Several minutes later, Arsenal nearly made the same mistake; as David Luiz tried to pass out of the back, the pressing Georgios Masouras blocked the ball before curling a shot high and wide of the far post.
 However, Olympiacos would eventually exploit the Gunners' tactic and force a mistake.
 In the fifty-eighth minute, Gabriel passed back to Bernd Leno, who played it forward to Dani Ceballos, who had just been substituted on for Partey.
 Youssef El-Arabi immediately closed down and dispossessed the Spaniard before breaking forward and firing past the outstretched hand of the retreating Leno.
 The Greek side nearly made it two in quick succession when Lazar Ranđelović fed the ball to El-Arabi near the penalty spot, but the shot was deflected wide by a diving Bellerín.
 In the seventy-ninth minute, Ødegaard played the corner short to Willian, who sent a high looping cross into the box.
 Gabriel leapt high above his opposite number Yann M'Vila and headed the ball back in the same direction to the top corner over José Sá.
 A few minutes later, the Gunners would secure the win, as substitute Mohamed Elneny was allowed to run free and unchallenged through the middle of the field before he shot from around 25 yards out.
 The power and technique of the shot curled it away from Sá, who could only tip it onto the post and in.
 With the 3–1 victory and three away goals, Arsenal put themselves into a good position heading into the second leg.